 House Rules in Sober Houses

-A sober house is the bridge between treatment and independent living.
+A sober house is often considered to be the bridge between treatment and independent sober living.
 Residential rehab programs, half-way houses, and detox facilities refer to sober houses because they have some elements of program structure while offering an increased degree of independence and freedom.
 The rules and freedoms at each sober house can be very different; carefully read and consider the rules and expectations before you enter a sober living environment.

 Most rules are similar: no drugs, no alcohol, random drug screens, room searches, and curfews.
 Some others include overnights, use of cell phones and computers, meeting requirements, and meal preparation.
 Resident in some sober houses can be expected to contribute money towards house supplies and food, while other homes allow for much more independence, lower cost, and less support.